-The process of ABPNS certification has changed since the ABNS/ABPNS merger.
-Currently, pediatric neurosurgeons who meet criteria for certification or re-certification will receive a “Recognition of Focused Practice” (RFP) credential in Pediatric Neurosurgery.
+The process of ABPNS certification has changed with the further integration of the ABPNS and the ABNS.
+Currently, pediatric neurosurgeons who meet criteria for certification or re-certification will receive a subspecialty credential in Pediatric Neurosurgery.
 These changes will apply to all North American applicants, but will affect applicants differently depending on the status and timing of their ABNS or RCPS(C) certification.
-The basic components include: 1) Completion of the ABPNS pediatric written focused practice examination, 2) Submission of a practice caselog that meets pediatric case log minimums/criteria, and 3) Completion of a pediatric focused oral examination.
+The basic components include: 1) Completion of the ABPNS pediatric written focused practice examination, 2) Submission of a practice case log that meets pediatric case log minimums/criteria, and 3) Completion of a pediatric focused oral examination.

 ABPNS Certification for those on the ABNS track who have just completed their fellowship:

-- ABNS application and case log: Applicants should initiate application for ABNS certification, then begin the caselog submission process using the ABNS caselog data system called POST.
+- ABNS application and case log: Applicants should initiate application for ABNS certification, and then begin the case log submission process using the ABNS case log data system called POST.
 Those tracking toward a pediatric RFP and who are on track to becoming ABNS certified must take the pediatric focused ABNS oral examination.

 ABPNS certification for those on the RCPSC track:

-Applicants certified by the Royal College who have completed an ACPNF-accredited fellowship are eligible for ABPNS-RCPSC dual RFP.
-There are 3 steps to this process:
+Applicants certified by the Royal College who have completed an ACPNF-accredited fellowship are eligible for ABPNS-RCPSC dual subspecialty credential.
+There are three steps to this process:

-- Pediatric written examination: Applicants should apply for and pass the ABPNS pediatric written focused practice examination.
+- Pediatric written examination: Applicants should apply for and pass the ABPNS pediatric written focused practice examination (offered virtually).

 - Oral examination: Once the above criteria are met, the applicant should apply for the ABPNS-sponsored oral examination.
-The exam has 2 parts: 1) pediatric neurosurgery cases and 2) review of applicant’s own cases.
+The exam has two parts: 1) pediatric neurosurgery cases and 2) review of applicant's own cases.
+This examination mirrors the oral examination given to ABNS candidates.

 ABPNS certification for those seeking ABPNS certification via the Subsequent Joint Pathway :

 - Oral examination: The applicant should apply for the ABPNS-sponsored oral examination.
-The exam has 2 parts: 1) pediatric neurosurgery cases and 2) review of applicant’s own cases.
+The exam has two parts: 1) pediatric neurosurgery cases and 2) review of applicant's own cases.

 ABNS Caselog Requirements (Submitted to the ABNS through POST):